epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/task_A_results.md

 Our task A consists in two main goals:
 1. Compare the predictive performances of the different _outcome variables_ specified in Tables 4 and 6 of the paper to predict whether a household is from the treatment of control group.

 To achieve this, we first build a baseline model that only includes control variables, i.e. features from the 2000 census, and features from the 2005 survey that are used either in their regression model 3 or as robustness checks in Table 7 of the paper.
 50 such features were selected.
 The task consists in predicting whether an household is from the treatment or control group based on these features.
 The target feature is therefore the _intention-to-treat_ feature, referred as `dpisofirme` throughout the code.

 Our expectation is that the baseline model should not perform well because the authors provided ample evidences that treatment and control households are well balanced over these control variables.
-As we will see, our models could actually exploit .. and perform very well on this baseline case.
+As we will see, our models could actually exploit the differences in these control variables and perform very well on this baseline case.

-Then we construct a model for each _outcome variable_, which includes the outcome variable besides the control variables.
+Then we construct a model for each _outcome variable_, i.e. a model that includes the outcome variable as covariate besides the control variables.
-In the paper, the intention-to-treat variable is shown to be important to predict the outcome variables, hence we expect that including them in the model improves our predictions of the intention-to-treat variable.
+In the paper, the intention-to-treat variable is shown to be important to predict the outcome variables, hence we expect that including an outcome variable in the model should improve our predictions of the intention-to-treat variable.
 As you will see, we could not observe such an effect because the baseline predictions were already perfect.

 2. Compare the feature importances of the _outcome variables_ with the regression coefficients from the paper

 To achieve this, we perform a feature importance analysis on the models explained above and obtain an importance score for each outcome variable.
-Then we compare first qualitatively the importance ranking of the outcome variables using our importance scores with the one using the paper's regression coefficients.
+Then we compare first qualitatively the importance ranking of the outcome variables using our importance scores with the ranking based on the paper's regression coefficients.
 It turns out that they agree relatively well.
-We then compare them quantitatively and it turns out that they agree pretty well too.
+We then compare them quantitatively and they agree pretty well too.

 Reference to the [paper](https://www.aeaweb.org/articles?id=10.1257/pol.1.1.75):